SaudiJedi/sudokuSolver/README.md

 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your changes.

-**Shoutout to my colleague Yousef Hamad Al-Khuraiji for contributing in this project**
+**Shoutout to my colleague Yousef Hamad Al-Khuraiji and Dr. Hachmi Nasser for contributing in this project**